dhargitai/lattixiq/docs/architecture/source-tree.md

 # LattixIQ App - Source Tree Architecture

-This document provides the comprehensive source tree structure for the LattixIQ "Rationality Toolkit" application, extracted from the architectural planning documentation and current implementation.
+This document provides the comprehensive source tree structure for the LattixIQ personalized mental models learning app, extracted from the architectural planning documentation and current implementation.

 ## Overview